 Phase 4 – Emergency

-In most communities within a country, families’ access to food is so drastically compromised that acute malnutrition soars
+At this stage, in most communities within a country, families’ access to food is so drastically compromised that acute malnutrition soars

-In a food crisis, the dowry parents can receive for a daughter, can keep other children alive.
+In a food crisis, the dowry parents can receive for a daughter, can keep the family's other children alive.
 In Yemen, years of civil war have pushed millions into severe malnourishment.
 This increases the temptation to marry off a young daughter.
 Photo: Elise Nalbandian

 Phase 5 – Catastrophe/Famine*